nhooyr/neoman/README.md

 `g:neoman_current_window`
 If set, open the manpage in the current window, else attempt to find the currently open neoman window and use that.
 You can also use the bang on `:Neoman` to alternate between the two behaviors.

-By default it is not set
+By default, it is not set

 TODO:
 -----